 - a) At the medical centre, medical personnel will be available to treat the rider.
 The CMO remains responsible for the treatment of the rider. - b) If the rider is unconscious, he will be treated by the medical centre staff under the responsibility of the CMO.
 The rider's personal doctor may observe this treatment and may accompany the rider to hospital. - c) A rider who is conscious may choose the medical personnel by whom he wishes to be treated.
-A rider who does not wish to be treated by the medical centre staff against their advice must sign a "Rider self discharge" form (appendix C). - d) Refer also to the SCAT5TM document in the appendix M which is a standardised tool for evaluating injured athletes for concussion.
+A rider who does not wish to be treated by the medical centre staff against their advice must sign a "Rider self-discharge" form (appendix C).